Freddie Aguilar: Romantic relationships and children

-On October 17, 2013, Aguilar openly admitted, in spite of the controversy that followed, that he is in a relationship with a 16-year-old girl, Jovi Gatdula Albao (Muslim name Sittie Mariam), with plans to marry and even have children, as his partner insisted that she is willing to have a baby.
+On October 17, 2013, Aguilar openly admitted, in spite of controversy that followed, that he was in a relationship with a 16-year-old girl, Jovie Gatdula Albao (Muslim name: Sittie Mariam), with plans to marry and even have children, as Albao insisted she was willing to have a baby.

-On November 22, 2013, Aguilar, under Islamic rites, married his partner in Buluan, Maguindanao.
-Aguilar had converted to Islam six months prior to these reports, so that he could marry his then 16-year-old girlfriend.
-His Muslim name is Abdul Farid.
+On November 22, 2013, Aguilar, under Islamic rites, married Albao in Buluan, Maguindanao.
+Aguilar had converted to Islam six months prior to these reports, so that he could wed his then 16-year-old girlfriend under the Muslim Family Code of the Philippines.